HEAL/platform-documentation/docs/platform_workspaces.md

 </figure>

-## STATA in Jupyter
+## Stata in Jupyter

-STATA is available as language in Jupyter notebooks (either in Python or R kernels), but requires a license and a specific workspace.
+Stata is available as language in Jupyter notebooks (either in Python or R kernels), but requires a license and a specific workspace.

-Users need to first choose the following workspace "(Generic, User-licensed) Stata Notebook" in order to be able to use STATA:
+Users need to first choose the following workspace "(Generic, User-licensed) Stata Notebook" in order to be able to use Stata:
 <figure markdown>
   ![stata_user_licensed](img/stata_user_licensed.png)
-  <figcaption> Select this workspace to use STATA in the notebook. </figcaption>
+  <figcaption> Select this workspace to use Stata in the notebook. </figcaption>
 </figure>